Just a quick note to say Happy Friday to everyone.

 But for now, go over to Smashwords and save!

-Posted in Fantasy Romance, Paranormal romance, tagged Esperance, fantasy, Gambler's Folly, Jareth, magic, Master of the Fleet, mellie miller, paranormal, Psychic Abilities, romance, shape shifters, Sultonna Nadine on July 6, 2018| Leave a Comment »
+Posted in Fantasy romance, Paranormal romance, tagged Esperance, fantasy, Gambler's Folly, Jareth, magic, Master of the Fleet, mellie miller, paranormal, Psychic Abilities, romance, shape shifters, Sultonna Nadine on July 6, 2018| Leave a Comment »

 Summer is a great time for reading.
 Looking for something new to you?
 How about something from Esperance or Gambler’s Folly?